Best Times to Visit Copenhagen, Denmark

 Essential Travel Tips

 Copenhagen is incredibly bike-friendly!
-Download the Donkey Republic app to easily rent a bike and explore the city like a local.
-It's much faster than navigating public transport, especially for shorter distances, and a fun way to see the sights.
-Just be aware of the dedicated bike lanes; they're heavily used.
+Download the Bycyklen app to easily rent a bike and explore the city like a local.
+It's much faster than public transport for shorter distances and a fun way to see the sights.
+Remember to always yield to pedestrians.

 Use your credit card for most purchases; it's widely accepted.
-However, smaller cafes or street vendors might prefer cash, so carry a small amount of Danish Krone (DKK) for these instances.
-Avoid exchanging currency at the airport; you'll get a much better rate at a bank or exchange bureau in the city.
+However, smaller shops or street vendors might prefer cash, so carry a small amount of Danish Krone (DKK) for those situations.
+Avoid exchanging currency at the airport; you'll get a better rate at banks or exchange bureaus in the city.

 Weather Details